chrislattman/blogging-project/docs/terminal-commands/README.md

 - `-t` prints out the timestamp for each result
 - `-o <filename>` prints out the results to a file instead
+    - If outputting to a file, the first column is the PID
 - `-p <pid>` attaches `ltrace` to an existing process

 You can also include system calls in the output: